saurabhyadav033/mame/docs/source/techspecs/osd_audio.rst

 channel count* channel-interleaved int16_t values.
 The lifetime of the data in the buffer or the buffer pointer itself is undefined after return from the method call.
-The call should just be ignored if the stream id does not exist (or is zero).
+The call should just be ignored if the stream ID does not exist (or is zero).

 When a stream goes away because the target node is lost it should just be removed from the information, and the core will pick up the node departure and close the stream.

-Given the assumed raceness of the interface, all the methods should be tolerant of obsolete or zero ids being used by the core, and that is why id reuse must be avoided.
+Given the assumed raceness of the interface, all the methods should be tolerant of obsolete or zero IDs being used by the core, and that is why ID reuse must be avoided.